 Matcha is very delicate stuff.
 It doesn’t like heat, it doesn't like air, and it doesn’t like light.
 Once it is ground, the clock on its shelf life — about a year, possibly longer, under ideal conditions — starts ticking.

 And that’s for unopened matcha green tea; once it’s opened, it really should be used up reasonably quickly, say within a few months, for optimum freshness, color, and taste.
 It will still be fine after that, especially if it's been refrigerated, but there's really no reason to “save it for a special occasion” — it's never going to get better, so it’s vastly preferable to enjoy it in its optimum state.
 Stale, dead matcha is no fun — drink it when it’s hypergreen and vibrant.

 Matcha should either be stored in the freezer, if you plan on NOT opening it for a while, or in the fridge, once it’s opened.
 In both cases, matcha is happiest and remains maximally vibrant the longest in UV-proof black-violet glass best.
 But whatever you're using, be sure it's as air-tight and light-tight as possible.
 Our glass (made in Germany) is ideal.
 Always minimize the amount of light and air that comes into contact with your matcha -- close the cap when you're done making your matcha, and put it back in the fridge, pronto.

-It’s really important to store it properly: it’s absolutely key to fostering the tea’s taste, color, umami content, frothability, and health properties.
+Keep it in a good container, and keep it cold!
+It's absolutely key to fostering the tea’s taste, color, umami content, frothability, and health properties.